How to maintain your Knife correctly

 Never leave it wet or sitting in water for any period of time!

-Always wipe dry immediately after cleaning.
+Always wipe dry immediately after cleaning!

 Keep your knife in a safe place away from other loose cutlery.